ibm-cloud-docs/language-translator/doc-translator.md

 The {{site.data.keyword.ibmwatson}} Document Translator allows you to translate documents from one language to another while preserving the formatting.
 Translate 12 different file formats, including MS Office, Open Office, and PDF files.
 In this tutorial, you learn how to translate a document with the tool.
 {:shortdesc}

-**Note: This sample application is a technology preview and is presented with some initial limitations:**
+**IMPORTANT**: The Document Translator is a preview app that has some limitations:
 - The maximum file size in this release is 100 MB
-- Initial language support: English, Brazilian Portuguese, French, German, Italian, and Spanish.
+- The initial supported languages are: English, Brazilian Portuguese, French, German, Italian, and Spanish.

-Future releases are expected to offer support, additional language pairs, and accessibility via an API endpoint.
+With future releases, we hope to offer technical support, additional languages, and API support.

 ## Before you begin
 {: #prerequisites}